Sky Burger: Gameplay

+In Sky Burger, the player must stack ingredients falling from the sky in a specific order.

 In Sky Burger, players stack ingredients to fill a specific order.
-The ingredients—patty, cheese, lettuce, pickle, onion, and tomato—fall from the sky, and the player must tilt their device to catch them.
+The player must catch ingredients—a patty, cheese, lettuce, pickle, onion, and tomato—from the sky by tilting their device's accelerometer to catch them.
 Once the order is filled, the player gets money and a tip and then continues making more burgers.
 The tip is based upon the cost of the burger and how well the player did catching the ingredients and avoiding the unwanted ingredients.

-The burgers which the players assemble are randomly selected, and one burger called the "Sky Burger" lets the player stack as many ingredients as they are able to with no limit as long as the player avoids the falling hamburger buns.
+The order of ingredients are randomly selected, and one burger called the Sky Burger allows the player to stack as many ingredients as possible while avoiding the falling hamburger buns.

-The difficulty becomes harder as the player successfully makes consecutive orders.
-Ingredients, as well as the hamburger buns, fall much more quickly.
+The difficulty increases as the player successfully makes consecutive orders.
+Ingredients, as well as the hamburger buns, fall quickly.
 The required amount of ingredients is higher.
 However, if a player fails to complete an unfinished order due to accidentally collecting a hamburger bun when they have not collected all of the ingredients needed to make that order, the difficulty is set back to the beginning, and again becomes harder as the player progresses.

+Release

+Sky Burger was released for iOS devices on May 21, 2009.
+In August 2012, an update adding Game Center achievements, leaderboards, and retina display support was implemented.
+A version released for Android devices was released on November 8, 2012, and in January 2016, a revamped edition of the original Sky Burger, with a customizable character system, new burgers, and ingredients, debuted.